 One of the most important things you can have is have a My CRA on-line account with the Tax Folks.
+When you apply for the Canada Revenue Agency log in you have access to a lot of your financial information.
 How do you do that?

 Go to this web site to start the process: CRA Log In Registration Site .
 Note you will need a copy of last years Tax return to verify you are who you are.
 Once you register, you wait, because the CRA will then send via Canada Post your log in credentials.

 Once this letter shows up follow the instructions and log in.
 After logging in once, you can then put that information somewhere very secure, and forget about it.
 Why?
-Your Bank access for online banking can be used (for most of us) as our log in after that.
+Your Bank access (i.e. sign in partners) for online banking can be used (for most of us) as our log in after that.